 Traditional surgery sometimes causes brain damage that can lead to symptoms such as partial paralysis, changes in sensation, weakness, and impaired mental function.
 Nevertheless, removing a tumor—whether cancerous or noncancerous—is essential if its growth threatens important brain structures.
 Even when a cure is impossible, surgery may be useful to reduce the tumor’s size, relieve symptoms, and help doctors determine whether other treatments, such as radiation therapy or chemotherapy, are warranted.

-Radiosurgery External beam radiation Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
-Radiation preferentially... read more is a type of radiation therapy that uses very focused beams of radiation (gamma rays or proton beams) to destroy a tumor.
+Radiosurgery External radiation therapy Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
+Radiation preferentially... read more uses stereotactic techniques to locate the tumor precisely.
+Then very focused beams of radiation (gamma rays or photon beams) are used to destroy the tumor.
 Radiosurgery is not really surgery because no incision is required.
-Radiosurgery may be done with a gamma knife (for gamma rays) or a proton accelerator (for proton beams).
+Radiosurgery may be done with a gamma knife or a linear accelerator.
+Both use photon radiation.

 When a gamma knife is used, an imaging frame is attached to the person’s skull.
 The person lies on a sliding bed, and a large helmet with holes in it is placed over the frame.
 The head of the bed is then slid into a globe that contains radioactive cobalt.
 Radiation passes through the holes in the helmet and is aimed precisely at the tumor.

-Generally, radiosurgery is done when a person has four or fewer tumors, and radiation of the whole brain is done when a person has 5 or more tumors.
-Radiosurgery (gamma knife or proton accelerator) is useful for brain metastases.
+Traditionally, radiosurgery is done when a person has four or fewer tumors, and radiation of the whole brain is done when a person has 5 or more tumors.
+However, some recent evidence suggests that radiosurgery can be done when a person has as many as 10 tumors.
+Radiosurgery is also useful for brain metastases.

 Implants are occasionally inserted into the brain.
 The implants consist of wafers soaked with a chemotherapy drug, After a tumor is removed and before the skull and incision are closed, these wafers may be placed in the space where the tumor was.
 As the wafers gradually dissolve, they release the drug to destroy any remaining cancer cells.